gdsidlemath/Lax-NN/README.md

 # Lax-NN
-Set of MATLAB codes to scrape data
+Set of MATLAB codes to scrape data and predict NCAA lacrosse games